If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Is It Cheaper to Run the Dishwasher or Wash by Hand?

-Good news!
-Running the dishwasher is cheaper and more energy-efficient than hand washing dishes (1).
+Good news for anyone who hates scrubbing: running the dishwasher is almost always cheaper and more energy-efficient than washing by hand.

 Does It Matter How You Load a Dishwasher?